MansiMore99/ForecastNavigator/README.md

 Knowing the weather forecast is essential to ensure you are well-prepared when planning outings.
 Whether it's avoiding rain 🌧️ or wind 💨 without an umbrella, or dressing appropriately for sunny 🌤️ conditions, weather information enhances your experience and minimizes weather-related surprises. 🌂👗

 ## Key Features

-* 📊 Real-time Weather Data: Fetch and display up-to-date weather information for various cities.
+📊 Real-time Weather Data: Fetch and display up-to-date weather information for various cities.
+📅 Date & Time Specific Forecasts: Search weather forecasts for specific dates and times.
-* 🖥️ Intuitive User Interface: Design a user-friendly interface that breezes weather exploration.
+🖥️ Intuitive User Interface: Design a user-friendly interface that makes weather exploration a breeze.
-* 📍 Location-based Forecast: Provide accurate forecasts based on the user's selected city.
+📍 Location-based Forecast: Provide accurate forecasts based on the user's selected city.

 ## Getting Started:

 Follow the steps below to set up and run the project locally: